-In c#, Operators Precedence is useful to define multiple operators in single expression and the evaluation of expression can be happened based on the priority of operators.
+In c#, Operators Precedence is useful to define multiple operators in a single expression, and the evaluation of expression can be happened based on the priority of operators.

 Following is the simple example of defining an expression with operator precedence in c#.

-When we execute the above statement, first the multiplication part (4 * 5) will be evaluated.
-After that, the addition part (3 + 12) will be executed and i value will become a 23.
+When we execute the above statement, the multiplication part (4 * 5) will be evaluated first.
+After that, the addition part (3 + 12) will be executed, and the i value will become a 23.

 The following table lists the different types of operators available in c# relational operators.

-Following is the example of implementing operator precedence in c# programming language.
+Following is the example of implementing operator precedence in the c# programming language.

 using System;